 An air source heat pump on average will cost between $3,500 and $5,200 for each indoor air handler unit you plan to install in each room (or zone).
 Total installation of a ducted central air source heat pump system can cost between $10,500 and $18,975.
 It will largely depend how many indoor units you need, home size, and if you need ductwork replacement or installation.

-Air source heat pumps are high efficient heating and air conditioning systems that can deliver one to three times more heat than the electricity they consume.
+An air source heat pump is a highly efficient heating and air conditioning system that can deliver one to three times more heat than the electricity they consume.
 Their efficiency stems from their ability to move or transfer heat from the air versus traditional systems, which must convert it from a fuel source.

-Until recently, air source heat pumps were used primarily in the southern regions of the United States.
-However, advances in the technology have allowed the systems to offer a viable space-heating alternative in colder regions of the country versus electric resistance and oil heat systems.
-It must be noted that an air source heat pump works in conjunction with an oil burning heating system.
-Because the air source system assumes some of the heating load, the oil system operates less frequently which increases overall efficiency and reduces energy consumption and costs.
+Until recently, air source heat pumps were used primarily in the southern regions of the United States due to homes with mild climates that do not need huge heating capabilities.
+However, advances in the technology have allowed heat pump units to offer a viable space-heating alternative in colder regions of the country versus electric resistance, or gas and oil furnace heat systems.
+An air source heat pump can work on its own or by also installing a gas furnace unit.
+Because the system assumes some of the heating load, the backup furnace system operates less frequently which increases overall efficiency of your home and reduces energy consumption and costs.

 A ducted air source heat pump incorporates a circuit of air ducts and vents that circulate and transport conditioned air throughout the structure and back to the system.
 Ducted systems are most often used in new construction or when replacing outdated equipment in homes that already have a duct system in place.